Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

-This is related to how Christ humbled Himself by becoming one of us in order to procure our salvation.
+Bowing is related to how Christ humbled Himself by becoming one of us to procure our salvation.

 Christ Jesus, who, being in the form of God, did not consider it robbery to be equal with God, but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.
 And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross.

 Peter gives us the application in light of the sufferings of Christ.